nghia71/nghia71.github.io/README.md

 #### [A.3.3.
 Grading team submission](#a33-grading-team-submission)

 It is impossible to balance teams for a fair contest, especially when allowing self-organized teams to be formed.
 We will use two different measures: (i) absolute score: and (2) relative score.
-Below is an example.
+Below is an example (not related anyhow to the current team compositions.)

 *Assume that the team test containing 10 problems: 4 at G2 difficulty, 4 at G3, and 2 at G4.
 Each problem is worth of 10 points.*